 Online casinos in Asia that feature BTG slots:

-In addition to the above, other popular software providers on the net include Aristocrat and Novomatic (also well-known from landbased casinos), Endorphina, ELK Gaming, Thunderkick, Wazdan, and many others.
+In addition to the above, other popular software providers on the net include Aristocrat and Novomatic (also well-known from landbased casinos), Blueprint, ELK Gaming, Endorphina, Relax Gaming, Wazdan, and many others.
 Please note, though, that due to the fact that the different game providers operate under different jurisdictions, some games might be restricted in your country.

 Understanding slot machine payout tables